 Learn More about Ferrous Sulfate

-Following these safety, storage, and handling guidelines will help keep you safe will you use ferrous sulfate.
+Following these safety, storage, and handling guidelines will help keep you safe when using ferrous sulfate.
 To learn more about our ferrous sulfate products and access Safety Data and Product Data Sheets, visit our product page.